Del Mar Fairgrounds: Racetrack

 The horse racing track is exactly 1 mi long, and races are run counter-clockwise.
 With a capacity of 44,000, it is the second largest horse-racing venue in the western United States, after the nearby Santa Anita Park.
 It is known for the slogans: "Where The Turf Meets The Surf" as well as "Cool as Ever."
 It was built by a partnership including Bing Crosby, actors Pat O'Brien, Gary Cooper, Joe E. Brown, Charles S. Howard and Oliver Hardy.
 A 100-mile AAA championship Indianapolis-type car race was held at Del Mar in November 1949, but the death of popular local driver Rex Mays in that event caused "big car" racing to disappear from Southern California circuits for 18 years.
 (In addition, the horse racing community was deeply resentful of oil-dripping cars being run on the horse-oriented dirt racing surface.)

 There was a temporary auto-racing circuit held in the race track parking lot during the mid-1960s and between 1987 and 1992.
 The latter hosted an IMSA Camel GT race.
 Both circuits were 1.600 mi long with layouts that were different from each other.

-The Del Mar racetrack runs live racing from July through early September and, since 2014, a second live meet is run in November.
+The Del Mar Racetrack runs live racing from July through early September and, since 2014, a second live meet is run in November.
 A satellite wagering facility operates during the other months of the year.
-Larry Collmus temporarily replaced Trevor Denman in 2020 after 36 years due to the COVID-19 pandemic; Denman returned to announcing at Del Mar in July 2021.
+Larry Collmus temporarily replaced Trevor Denman in 2020 after 36 years due to the COVID-19 pandemic; Denman returned to announcing at the Del Mar summer meet in July 2021 while Collmus continues to call the fall meet.

-Race Lap Records
+Race lap records

 Physical attributes

 The track has a one-mile oval with chutes for 7/8 and 1 1/4-mile races and a seven-eighths mile oval with a diagonal straightaway chute for 1 1/16 and 1 1/8 mile races on the turf course.
 The turf is a mixture of Common Bermuda and Hybrid Bermuda (GN-1).
 The track hosts live racing for two seasons each year at the Del Mar Fairgrounds and can stable more than two thousand horses.
 Del Mar is known for its tan stucco grandstand located in close proximity to the Pacific Ocean.